It’s not definite.

 Beam distance is the farthest distance the light coming from your flashlight can go while still illuminating the area.
 It is usually measured in yards or meters.

 The brightness of a flashlight is measured in lumens.
-Which is the amount of light beams coming off the flashlight at once.
+Which is the number of light beams coming off the flashlight at once.
 It can vary from 20 to 3000 lumens or even higher.

 This just means whether your flashlight covers a wide or narrow range.
 It is the function of the lens on the flashlight.
 There are three major types;

 - Flood or fixed type: This has a permanent wide beam and is suitable for walking or camping.

 - Adjustable beam type: This has the capability of switching from wide to narrow beam type to suit the situation.
 It is versatile in usage.

 - Focused or spot type: This has a single condensed beam as a spotlight.
 It is perfect for swift activities like pathfinding.

 I’m guessing you’re using a firearm here not a crossbow or spear.
 As a hunter, it will be more convenient if your flashlight can be mounted on your firearm.
 This will make you move as a unit.
 And it is very convenient.

 This is a major thing to consider before getting a flashlight.
 There are three different kinds of batteries;

 - Rechargeable: It’s becoming more common due to its long term advantages.
 It usually involves a lithium-ion battery that can be charged via a USB port using your computer, solar panel, or power outlets.
 It is expensive at purchase but you’ll get your money’s worth along the line.
 Because you don’t have to keep changing batteries.